odinhg/ArcFace-and-Triplet-Network-INF368A/README.md

 ![Closest and furthest away samples in class 5](figs/arcface/close_faraway_closeotherclass_class_5.png)

 ## Task 7
 To generate accuracy plots for this task, run `transfer_learning.py`.
-We load the previously computed embeddings of the unseen classes from `embeddings_unseen.pkl` and split this into training (65%) and test (35%) data.
+We load the previously computed embeddings of the unseen classes and split this into training (65%) and test (35%) data.
 Using more and more of the training data, we fit three classifiers and evaluate them on the test data:

 - Support Vector Classifier
 - Linear Classifier